 At Nodes, we’ve used most of the tools we’re listing below at one point or another, but we do not have any specific preferences or recommendations.
 That all depends on a case by case examination of the specifics of the app, the target demographics and the scenarios in which the app is used.

 There are a few different types of approaches to mobile app analytical tools, with some of the tools focusing on one aspect, such as marketing or performance.
 Before deciding which service to use, it’s a good idea to identify the most important metrics you wish to track.

 Following is an unsorted and unordered list of all the app analytics tools we deem of a high enough quality to use in real life applications.
 This list is sectioned up into three main categories, depending on the primary purpose of the analytic tool.

 One of the most popular and complete tools for tracking users, apps, downloads and clicks.
 Spearheaded by Google themselves, this tool has stood the test of time, and is constantly getting updates, new features and attention from Google’s ever growing team of developers.

-This is another quite popular tool, and can track both web and mobile applications with ease.
-Not only are the basic engagement tracking features present in this tool, but Mixpanel have also developed a machine learning algorithm to help put the data collected into an actionable perspective.
+This is another quite popular tool and can track both web and mobile applications with ease.
+Not only are the basic engagement tracking features present in this tool, but Mixpanel has also developed a machine learning algorithm to help put the data collected into an actionable perspective.